mmd-gham/Hybrid-Bayesian-Neural-Networks/README.md

 knowing the risks involved in detections is required for improved decision- making.
 To this end, we introduced a hybrid Bayesian neural network composed of multilayer perceptron and Bayesian layers to quantify uncertainty.
-Our hybrid approach proved effective in improving performance while quantifying aleatoric and epistemic uncertainty.
+Our hybrid approach improved performance while quantifying aleatoric and epistemic uncertainty.
 Achieving an accuracy of 0.9624, and the total un- certainty having a mean of 1.133 and 0.271 bits for incorrectly and correctly labeled, correspondingly.
 Further, our approach is evaluated with an ablation